My friend and great keynote turned me on to this article the other day:

 Building your brand with social media

 Before you think I’m simply pointing fingers, I’ll tell you that I was way behind in being sure that this blog was readable on phones and mobile devices.
-Thanks to observant and persistent readers and friends like Steven Laff and Alan Berg, I finally pushed my IT people to update my blog – and it’s the most powerful and successful new business tool I have for generating keynote opportunities for me.
+Thanks to observant and persistent readers and friends like Steven Laff and Alan Berg, I finally pushed my IT people to update my blog – and it’s the most powerful and successful tool I have for generating keynote speaker opportunities for me.

 Sure, we all have too many things to do every day.
-But that doesn’t give any of us the excuse for not making sure our simple are under control.
+But that doesn’t give any of us the excuse for not making sure our simple fundamentals are under control.
 This goes for big brands like Irish Spring, and smaller brands like yours and mine.

 Skip to content